 Senior care facilities are becoming increasingly popular in Bergen County, NJ because they sometimes feature amenities that are unavailable elsewhere.
 Opportunities for socializing, meeting new friends, and learning new hobbies abound in a good senior care facility.
-The costs of living in a senior care facility are not necessarily any more than a comparable independent living situation, considering the ancillary costs of things like transportation, utilities, and nursing care.
+The cost of senior care living facilities are not necessarily any more than a comparable independent living situation, considering the ancillary costs of things like transportation, utilities, and nursing care.

 Issues that can affect the cost of living in a senior care facility include the level of autonomy expected or desired, the staff to resident ratio, the background and training of the staff, and the types of facilities and amenities on hand.
 Some senior care facilities have elaborate setups with more than one swimming pool, tennis court, and even a golf course.
 Others have minimal real estate but still have stellar, caring staff.